 Once the project is completed, Rav-Kav is expected to replace all the existing paper tickets, and serve as a common fare collection system for the different public transportation operators in the country.
 It is also expected that Rav-Kav will shorten boarding times significantly, as the existing system of purchasing tickets from the bus driver in cash is considered to be messy and dangerous.

-Israel Railways has several lines and are comfortable to use.
-But if you ride during the peak hours (typically mornings), the trains will be busy.
-There is one North-South mainline (with several splits), and several East-West lines.
+Israel Railways has several lines and is comfortable to use.
+But if you ride during peak hours (typically mornings), the trains will be busy.
+One North-South mainline (with several splits) and several East-West lines.
 Among the popular touristic destinations, you can find train stations in the following cities: Acre, Haifa, Caesarea, Tel Aviv, Beit Shean, Ben Gurion airport, and Jerusalem.
-Keep in mind that currently there are two lines to Jerusalem.
-The one that goes to Jerusalem Biblical Zoo is the old one.
-It is scenic, but also a time-consuming alternative.
+Keep in mind that currently, there are two lines to Jerusalem.
+The one that goes to the Jerusalem Biblical Zoo is the old one.
+It is scenic but also a time-consuming alternative.
 The new line goes to Yitzhak Navon station in Jerusalem, and in most cases, this is the line to use.
 But, up till today (January 2019), the new line is still in pilot mode.
 So I would advise rechecking the official website.

-- You can find a map of all train routes and the stations here.
+- You can find a map of all train routes and stations here.

 - The bigger cities have several stations, thus check in advance which one suits you the most.

-If you already researched this topic, then you probably read about the negative side of driving in Israel.
-And I will not deny it, some drivers in Israel are impatient and anxious.
-Some tourists compare Israeli driving experience to driving in Greece or Italy.
-These are of course stereotypes, but I guess there is some supporting evidence.
+If you have already researched this topic, you will probably read about the negative side of driving in Israel.
+And I will not deny it.
+Some drivers in Israel are impatient and anxious.
+Some tourists compare the Israeli driving experience to driving in Greece or Italy.
+These are stereotypes, but I guess there is some supporting evidence.
 I rented and drove cars probably on a dozen different occasions all over Europe.
-And I drove both in Greece and Italy, and these were among the more pleasant drives.
-For example, driving in Hungary was much more intense as nobody was keeping distance.
+And I drove in Greece and Italy, among the more pleasant drives.
+For example, driving in Hungary was much more intense as nobody kept their distance.

-Here are several tips to driving in Israel:
+Here are several tips for driving in Israel:

-- In general, I would suggest driving carefully in the right lane and let everybody who is in a hurry to pass you.
+- In general, I would suggest driving carefully in the right lane and letting everybody in a hurry pass you.

-- If you do not like something, for example somebody is driving too close to you or not keeping the lane use the vehicle’s horn.
+- If you do not like something, for example, somebody is driving too close to you or not keeping the lane, use the vehicle’s horn.
 Some call it the crazy general tactics.
-But I prefer others thinking that I am mad and keeping the distance, over then getting into an accident.
+But I prefer others to think I am mad and keep their distance over getting into an accident.

 - Keep an extra distance from old cars, as their owners have less to lose.
-And while on this subject, keep the distance from black or dark German cars, like Mercedes, BMW, and VW Golf.
-Or more generally, any vehicle whose owner looks like a formula racer wannabe.
+And while on this subject, keep your distance from black or dark German cars, like Mercedes, BMW, and VW Golf.
+Or, more generally, any vehicle whose owner looks like a formula racer wannabe.